tardate/LittleArduinoProjects/README.md

-# 156 Little Arduino Projects
+# 157 Little Arduino Projects
-> Latest addition:sparkles: [ESP8266/SerialTest/ruby](./playground/ESP8266/SerialTest/ruby) - exercising ESP8266 serial communications with Ruby
+> Latest addition:sparkles: [ML741/VoltageFollower](./Electronics101/ML741/VoltageFollower) - test a voltage follower/buffer circuit with the ML741 discrete component opamp

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like